mayankphilips/AlertingSystem/README.md

 # Alerting System

-## Details: This is an alerting system that will generate patient details and compare the values with the standard values.
-If the values defer from standard values then it will raise an alert.
-The values for the patient deatils are generated randomly.
-The values are passed to the vital check module to check whether the values generated are valid or not.
+## Details: The user of this tool is a nurse in the ICU.
+The patient’s vital signs are sensed and formatted into a JSON-string by a patient-monitoring device.
+The formatted data keeps arriving periodically.
+When a parameter goes out-of-range, an alert is given on the console-output.

+As in the real time scenario we don't have patient monitoring system, the project is modified such that it creates random patient data and evaluates it against standard values.
+If any of the parameter goes out of range then an alert is given.

+ControllerModule Class
+void controllerFunction : It takes input from input generating module and sends it to validate module.
+If any of the values are invalid then it gives notification in console.
+Then it sends patient data to vitalcheck module to check for the out of range values and give alert.

+Inputgenerating class
+getDetails: It will create random patient data by using a random generating function and pass it to Controller module.

 vitalCheck Class
 The vital check class has 3 functions which take body vitals data as an input and returns if any vital has gone out of the standard range.